-Subject to any further restrictions set out in the Competition Schedule or specified by the Ground Jury, no more than two people may accompany a Horse in the Vetting Area.
-In addition, at Championships and CEIOs, the Team Veterinarian and/or Chef d'Equipe may access the Vetting Area during the Competition provided that they report their presence to the President of the Ground Jury.
+Subject to any further restrictions set out in the Competition Schedule or specified by the Ground Jury, no more than two people (of which one is preferably the Athlete) may accompany a Horse in the Vetting Area.
+In addition, at Championships and CEIOs, the Team Veterinarian and/or Chef d'Equipe may access the Vetting Area during the Competition provided that they report their presence to the President of the Ground Jury and only if a Horse of their country is being presented.
 Any persons entering the Vetting Area must be properly identified in accordance with Article 813.3.

-- 11. A Horse Inspection will include an assessment of the Horse's fitness to continue in the Competition based on its heart rate recovery, metabolic status, gait and general condition.
-Save where specified otherwise in the Endurance Rules, all of the assessments of a Horse in a Horse Inspection must be performed by the same Veterinarian. - 12.
-Following the heart rate assessment, the Horse must immediately undergo all the other of the Horse Inspection (including trotting to check soundness) with the same Veterinarian that performed that performed the heart assessment.
-Further details concerning these assessments are set out in paragraph 5 of Annex 5 of the Endurance Rules. - 13.
+- 12. A Horse Inspection will include an assessment of the Horse's fitness to continue in the Competition based on its heart rate recovery, metabolic status, gait and general condition.
+Save where specified otherwise in the Endurance Rules, all of the assessments of a Horse in a Horse Inspection must be performed by the same Veterinarian. - 13.
 To safeguard the welfare of the Horses and the safety of the Athletes, the President of the Ground Jury (in consultation with and based on advice from the President of the Veterinary Commission, the Foreign Veterinary Delegate, Ground Jury members and the Technical Delegate) may prior to or during an Event: - a) reduce the maximum heart rate parameters; - b) shorten the presentation times at Vet Gates; and/or - c) increase the Hold Times.